XJTU-ConcSpectre/CLB/readme.md

 # CLB

-1. 0-Example of BullMoose
++ 0-Example of BullMoose

     It is the example source code of the malicious code bullmoose.

-    `bullmoose-C1` and `bullmoose-C5` are two kinds of activation sequence.
+    The `bullmoose-C1` and the `bullmoose-C5` are two kinds of activation sequence.

-2. source code.7z
+    The `executable.7z` is file we built.

++ 1-malicious code

+    It contains four kinds of malicious codes and their different forms.

++ 2-host+malicious code

+    It is source code of different host codes and different malicious codes with different activation sequence.

+    Every `programme.zip` contains the file we built.

++ 3-result

-    It is the benchmarks with CLB.
+    It is the results of different analysis systems.

-3. result.7z

-    It includes the result.